 STEPM – See Small Tools, Equipment, Plant and Machinery (Non-Operational)

+Subsea Shore Ends – Inspection

+The inspection of subsea cable at each shore end, from the mean low water springs to the point of connection with the overhead or underground network.

 Substation

 An electrical substation is a subsidiary station of a distribution system where voltage is transformed from high to low or the reverse using transformers and/or where circuit switching takes place.